 A small number of upperclass students may be given permission to reside off campus.

+The application process begins in October for the following academic year.
+The application process involves FIVE PHASES.
 Applications are approved individually and on a rolling basis until the maximum number is reached.
-Approval to live off campus is not guaranteed.
+Approval to live off campus is NOT guaranteed.
 Students are warned against signing a lease for off-campus accommodations until they have received final written approval from Housing Services.